Paro Chhu

 The Paro Chhu is a river of western Bhutan.
 It is a tributary of the Wong Chhu, which is known as the Raidak in its lower reaches.

 Course

 The Paro Chhu rises to the south of Chomo Lhari (mountain of the Goddess).
-Its glacial waters plunge torrentially through alpine meadows and deep gorges in the Jigme Dorji National Park, and descends into a wide, open, undulating valley.
+Its glacial waters plunge torrentially through alpine meadows and deep gorges in the Jigme Dorji National Park, and descend into a wide, open, undulating valley.
 Sub-alpine and temperate forests are found along its middle and lower reaches.
 A prime trout stream, it nourishes lush green rice fields and apple and peach orchards on its banks.